d-iii-s/msim/doc/reference/devices.rst

 The ``dnomem`` device represents a memory region where any reads or writes terminates with simulation failure.

-The device is meant as a debugging aid to ensure we code is not accessing non-existent memory.
+The device is meant as a debugging aid to ensure our code is not accessing non-existent memory.

 The device operates in three modes.
 In the default ``warn`` mode, attempts